Daybreakers: Casting

+Visual effects and design

 Weta Workshop created the creature effects for Daybreakers.
 The Spierig brothers wanted the vampires in the film to have a classical aesthetic to them while feeling like a more contemporary interpretation.
 After experimenting with complex makeup designs, they decided that a more minimalistic approach to makeup had a more powerful effect.

-Hawke was initially hesitant to join the production as he was "not a big fan" of genre films.
-He ultimately accepted the role as Edward after deciding the story felt "different" from that of a typical B movie.
-Hawke described the film as an allegory of man's pacing with natural resources, "We're eating our own resources so people are trying to come up with blood substitutes, trying to get us off of foreign humans."
-The actor also said that despite the serious allegory, the film was "low art" and "completely unpretentious and silly".
+The film's color palette emphasizes the differences between the vampire world, with its night scenes and Bromley Marks offices, and the humans' world.
+One reviewer noted that most of the vampire scenes' colors are "colder, clinical" and "noir-ish": blue, gray, and white, with splashes of crimson for blood and yellow for the vampires' eyes.
+The daylit scenes are warmer, with yellow, orange and sepia, and some relief of lush greenery.
+Another reviewer praised the palate as creative, "celebratory of the outlandish bloodshed while determined to maintain a morose aesthetic.
+That it certainly does.
+Clever uses of light, droll color, and fondness for shadow give Daybreakers a minimalist, sleek look that says both restrained and near future."

+Peter Spierig told an interviewer that the colors, and their avoidance of overuse of blue lenses, were a conscious aesthetic choice:

 Release

 Daybreakers premiered on 11 September 2009 at the 34th Annual Toronto International Film Festival.
 The film was released on 6 January 2010 in the UK and Ireland, 8 January 2010 in North America, and 4 February 2010 in Australia.